 Social care work

 - Many national and local charities require volunteers to support their work.
-Opportunities are advertised through Careers Gateway, Do-it, YUSU and on charity websites.
+Opportunities are advertised through Handshake, Do-it, YUSU and on charity websites.
 Consider organisations like Nightline, Samaritans and Childline, where you can volunteer as a listener taking calls from distressed members of the public.

 Working with offenders